giaaaacomo/APi-reg/README.md

 ### Hugin

 # Conclusions
+    The registration of different images containing a common picture seems to be still challenging through all the modern solutions available to the public.
+The computer vision algorithms used date back up to the late 90's, but are still commonly used today in

 # Future developments
-    *peer-review of the project, both from scientist and from computer vision experts *wiki?
+    *peer-review of the project, both from scientist and from computer vision experts *better understanding of the fine-tuning, and new benchmark following this *wiki?
     *image elaboration through Google colab or similars
     *implementation of CLIJ for GPU acceleration in FIJI